 NC Motorcyclists: Jim is a full time RVer who's into motorcycles and ATVs.
 He's a great photographer with a wry sense of humor.

 Live.
 Work.
 Dream: In 2007, Jim and René sold their California business and home to travel and decide "what's next?"
-More than two years later, these young RVers are still criss-crossing the country as digital nomads, sharing their road trip experience with others who dream of embarking upon a similar adventure someday.
+Years later, these young RVers are still criss-crossing the country as digital nomads, sharing their road trip experience with others who dream of embarking upon a similar adventure someday.